 Waste and commodity storage are minimized by maintaining a list of on-call haulers that can respond in a timely manner and keeping all stored material within designated bunkers or in roll-off containers.
 In accordance with State law, MSW and residual CDI material are removed within 48 hours of receipt or generation, and CDI material is processed within 15 days of receipt.
-Generally, all MSW and residual CDI material will be transferred from the facility within 24 hours of receipt, and by the end of daily operations all material will be transferred from the facility or containerized.
-Containerized material will be stored within the project site boundaries in transfer trucks.
+Generally, all MSW and residual CDI material will be transferred from the facility within 24 hours of receipt, and by the end of daily operations all material will be transferred within the project site boundaries in transfer trucks.